Project-Books/book-project/CODE_OF_CONDUCT.md

 *As multiple versions of this project's code conduct may exist, please always refer to the [version on the master branch](https://github.com/knjk04/book-project/blob/master/CODE_OF_CONDUCT.md).*

+*Please also ensure that you remain familiar with this document as it may change from time to time.*

 ## Our Pledge

 In the interest of fostering an open and welcoming environment, we as